eye icon

 • Library of the University of Vilnius

-• Institute of Philosophy, Academy of Sciences of Belarus, Minsk
+• Institute of Philosophy, Academy of Sciences of Belarus, Minsk (until 2022)

 • How did philosophers react to political problems, and how did they try to influence political life?